 FirstBank safeguards information according to established security standards and procedures in order to keep your financial information secure and confidential.
 In addition, we continually assess new technology for protecting information and have external vendors perform regular audits of our system.
 The result is a "distributed security" network, one that ensures protection throughout the banking process, on your computer, during the transmission of information, and in the bank's own computer systems.

 Distributed security means that, rather than rely on one security measure, FirstBank uses many lines of defense to protect your account information, including encryption, firewalls, timed log off, virus protection, and a secure login process.
-Whether you're signing up online for Internet Banking, transferring money or paying your bills, you can depend on your accounts and your account information being safe.
+Whether you're signing up online for Online Banking, transferring money or paying your bills, you can depend on your accounts and your account information being safe.

 FirstBank uses Transport Layer Security (TLS) encryption for customer online transactions, and each session uses a unique master key to encrypt messages.
 Encryption is a communications process that scrambles private information to prevent unauthorized access as information is being transmitted between your browser and FirstBank.
 Once you sign off, the master key used for that session becomes useless, since it is only good for one session.
 Before you are able to login to Online Banking, you must be using an Internet browser that supports 256-bit encryption, the highest level of security available.

-We recommend you use the latest version of Firefox or Internet Explorer on Windows, or the latest version of Firefox or Safari for Macintosh to access Internet Banking, as our experience has been that the service performs best with these browsers.
+We recommend you use the latest version of Firefox or Internet Explorer on Windows, or the latest version of Firefox or Safari for Macintosh to access Online Banking, as our experience has been that the service performs best with these browsers.
 To download the most current versions of these browsers, click on the appropriate link below.

 FirstBank's computer system does not connect directly to the Internet, as every system that interacts with the Internet is at risk of attack from hackers.
 To protect our systems that interact with the Internet, we use firewall technology to prevent unauthorized access.
 A firewall is a system that blocks unauthorized interactive access from individuals or other networks.